prabhavdogra/Fundamentals_of_Music_Theory_MOOC/Week 4.md

 8. Minor 7th
 9. The 3rd of the dominant chord is the leading note of the key and wants to resolve up a semitone AND the 7th of the dominant chord wants to resolve down to the 3rd of the key.
 10. Root, Minor 3rd, Diminished 5th, Diminished 7th

+This is not meant for cheating purpose.
+Only use if you are genuinely stuck.